LouisCharlesC/safe/README.md

 # Make your multi-thread code *safe* and crystal clear!
 ## Overview
 safe is a tiny library that helps you get your multi-threaded code right and understandable.
 It defines the Safe and Access classes.
 A Safe object combines a lockable object (e.g. std::mutex) and a value object (whatever you need to protect with the lockable object).
-You cannot directly access the value through the Safe object.
+You cannot directly access the value through the Safe object, you need the Access class to do so.

-C++11 introducing RAII for mutexes with the std::lock_guard and std::unique_lock classes.
+C++11 introduced RAII for mutexes with the std::lock_guard and std::unique_lock classes.
 In the RAII idiom, the state of the lockable object is tied to the lifetime of a lock object.
-Safe pushes this of step further with Access objects by also tying the possibility to access the value object to the lock's lifetime.
+Safe pushes this one step further with Access objects by also tying the possibility to access the value object to the lock's lifetime.

 Here is why you want to use safe:
 ### Without safe